-The M.S.L. is designed for experienced tax professionals who do not hold a law degree and who wish to study tax law on a part-time basis in a convenient online format.
-The M.S.L. will not prepare or qualify students for the practice of law or to sit for any state bar exam, but it does provide experienced tax professionals an opportunity to study the tax law as it is taught in a law school environment.
+While the MSL will not prepare or qualify students for the practice of law or to sit for any state bar, CPA exam, or other professional licensure exam, it does provide experienced tax professionals an opportunity to study tax law as it is taught here at NYU Law.

 Watch an excerpt of a Corporate Tax II course taught by NYU Law Professor Joshua Blank.